Two ballots signed by Craig Callaway to be investigated

 "We had to go to a Windows 10 program in beta," Sommers said.
 "We had to use the system that appears not ready for vote-by-mail."

-Sommers, like Atlantic County Board of Elections Chair Lynn Caterson, said he is telling voters who ask that if they have any hesitation about using the United States Postal Service to send the ballot to the board, they can use one of the county's five secure drop boxes.
+Sommers, like Caterson, said he is telling voters who ask that if they have any hesitation about using the U.S. Postal Service to send the ballot to the board, they can use one of the county's five secure drop boxes.

 "Drop boxes are the most efficient way," Sommers said.

+Under state law, no one is supposed to either be a messenger for more than three other voters, which involves picking up a ballot from the Clerk's Office and taking it to the voter; or act as a bearer for more than three others, which involves delivering a completed ballot from the voter to the elections board.

-Democratic congressional primary candidate Brigid Callahan Harrison, of Longport, has asked for federal monitoring of the July 7 primary election, citing concerns over Callaway's methods and the possibility of voter fraud.
+Democratic congressional primary candidate Brigid Callahan Harrison, of Longport, has asked for federal monitoring of the July 7 primary, citing concerns over Callaway's methods and the possibility of voter fraud.
 Callaway supports one of her four remaining opponents in the race, Amy Kennedy, of Brigantine.

-"We are not accusing anybody of anything.
-There simply was confusion and we have asked the Superintendent (of Elections Maureen Bugdon) to investigate the situation," said Board Chair Lynn Caterson.

-Only one had Callaway's name and address on the outside envelope, Caterson said.
-The other had a different name on the outside.

-Another 47 voters whose ballots were not signed will also get similar letters, Caterson said.
+Another 47 voters whose ballots were not signed will get similar letters, Caterson said.

+Voters who receive a letter have until 2 p.m.
+July 23 to respond for their votes to be counted.
+They can return the form via mail, email or fax, she said.

 Staff Writer David Danzis contributed to this report.